 - Helps to maintain ruminal pH in conditions of high-carbohydrate rations

-- Improves growth performance and carcass yield in fattening cattle
+- Improves performance and carcass yield in fattening cattle

 - Supports digestion and utilization of digestible bypass starch and fat in the small intestine, thus contributes to minimize energy losses

 Our phytogenic Actifor® Power helps maintain pH in the rumen when feeding carbohydrate-rich rations, while improving energy efficiency in ruminants.
-The sophisticated formula of essential oils, natural spices and saponins stimulates feed intake and feed conversion, which contributes to increase fattening performance and average daily gains of beef cattle.
-Actifor® Power has a positive effect on the physiology of ruminants, which helps to improve performance and carcass yield.
+The sophisticated formula of essential oils, natural spices and saponins stimulates feed intake, which contributes to fattening performance and average daily gains of beef cattle.
+Actifor® Power has a positive effect on the physiology of ruminants, which research trials have shown help to improve performance and carcass yield.

 Actifor® Power has shown to improve feed intake, average daily gain and feed conversion ratio.*